ascott18/TellMeWhen/.github/ISSUE_TEMPLATE/question-help.md

 ---
 name: Question/Help
 about: If you're having trouble with TellMeWhen, ask a question here.
+Alternatively, consider asking your question on the TMW discord at https://discord.gg/NH7RmcP
 title: ''
 labels: question
 assignees: ''